umunadine/gallery/README.md

 MyGallery is a personal gallery application that displays photos for others to see.

 ### User stories
-1.View different photos that interest me.
+1.View different photos that interest me.<br />
-2.Click on a single photo to expand it and also view the details of the photo.
+2.Click on a single photo to expand it and also view the details of the photo. <br />
-3.Search for different categories of photos. (ie. Travel, Food) 4.View photos based on the location they were taken.
+3.Search for different categories of photos. (ie. Travel, Food)<br />
+4.View photos based on the location they were taken.

 ## Prerequisite